 A specialist business unit of Department of Industry-Lands employees, led by the CEO, supports the Board and enables CCNSW to carry out its functions.

 CCNSW has prepared a Strategic Plan for 2015-2020, to articulate our role and priorities to the community and industry partners.
 It describes the way we will deliver the NSW Government's commitment to ensuring community needs and that expectations for interment services are met.
 The plan also sets out a blueprint for implementing the new regulatory framework for the interment industry.

 The Board of Cemeteries and Crematoria NSW has established two consultative groups: the Industry Consultative Group and the Community and Consumer Consultative Group, to ensure ongoing engagement and communication with the interment industry and the wider community.

-The Industry Consultation Group is a high level committee, convened to ensure an industry-wide strategic focus on current and emerging issues.
+The Industry Consultative Group is a high level committee, convened to ensure an industry-wide strategic focus on current and emerging issues.
 This forum provides an efficient approach for CCNSW to understand industry views and enables enhanced decision-making and transparency.
 The Industry Group provides advice regarding cemetery and crematorium policy to the CCNSW Board.

 The Industry Consultative Group provides a genuine opportunity for the Industry to influence cemetery and crematorium policy in NSW.
 The group is comprised of representatives from the funeral industry, Crown cemetery trusts, private sector cemetery and crematoria operators and local government.

-The Community Consultation Group is also a high level committee, convened in an advisory capacity to ensure that the diverse views of communities and consumers are taken into account in policy development.
+The Community and Consumer Consultative Group is also a high level committee, convened in an advisory capacity to ensure that the diverse views of communities and consumers are taken into account in policy development.
 The Community and Consumer Consultative Group will provide advice from a community perspective to the CCNSW Board, on a range of matters including key objectives of the Cemeteries and Crematoria Act 2013.
 The group is comprised of representatives of major religious and ethnic groups and includes general community members.